Why Vision Screening is Not Enough

 In this condition, the brain “prefers” one eye over the other and disregards the image of the neglected eye.
 As a result, the brain supports the strong eye, causing the lazy eye to become weaker.

-Developmental optometrists, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton, use vision therapy to improve visual skills.
+Developmental optometrists, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham, use vision therapy to improve visual skills.
 This includes a variety of ocular exercises, prism glasses and special software to correct amblyopia in children and adults.

 To achieve clear vision, both eyes need to function in coordination with each other at all times — a process called binocular focusing.
 Convergence insufficiency refers to the inability to maintain a binocular focus at a near distance.
 This causes objects to appear in double, have a halo or blurry outline, or “float” on the page.